This article may contain compensated links. Please read disclaimer for more info.

 On your way to Nice, you might want to stop off in Antibes.
 This is a lovely place to unwind after the buzz of Cannes and you can enjoy a relaxing lunch and spend your afternoon at the Picasso Museum.
 If you want to hike the Cap d’Antibes and spend an extra day on the beach, consider staying a night in Antibes itself.

 Next, you’ll drive onto Nice where you can explore the city’s narrow streets, bustling markets, and ochre-colored architecture.
-After spending a couple of days in and around Nice you can drive on to Monaco, stopping off at the medieval village of Eze and perhaps Villefranche-sur-Mer.
-You can then choose whether you want to stay in Monaco for a chic casino break or move on to Menton, a small foodie town on the French/Italian border.
+After spending 2 days in Nice and around, you can drive on to Monaco, stopping off at the medieval village of Eze and perhaps Villefranche-sur-Mer.
+You can then choose whether you want to stay in Monaco for a chic casino break or move on to Menton, a small foodie town on the French /Italian border.

 The distances between the destinations are relatively short, so you can easily tick off two places in one day.
-I would suggest spending at least seven days traveling along the French Riviera but of course, you can spend much longer delving into this stunning French region.
+I would suggest spending at least seven days for this French Riviera road trip but of course, you can spend much longer delving into this stunning French region.

 Pin it now & read it later